Jinglong7/validate/README.md

 # Validate

-Validate is a standard module that provides a way to validate TypeScript/JavaScript objects.
+Validate is a standard Deno module that provides a way to validate TypeScript/JavaScript objects.

 ## ❗ Issues